 If you’ve had a different experience with exposure, please share your story!

 If you have taken out loans, if you have a degree, if you have an inventory, or even if you’ve taken lessons to perfect your craft then you should get paid to share your talent.
 If you drove your car to an event, if you bought a plane ticket, if you paid a booth fee- you should have high expectations for this opportunity.
 Who knows!
 While you were on your way to a show for which you’re not getting paid, you could have missed Oprah’s phone call!

 There are so many companies and people that will respect you and give you the energy (money) you deserve, so keep looking.
-Our world is shifting and quality is starting hold more authority.
+Our world is shifting and quality is beginning hold more authority.

 The many deals I’ve lost by “just saying ‘no’” and by simply demanding the respect I know that I, and my brand, deserve?
 Several.
 If the companies that have approached me with these “opportunities” have spent 10 seconds on my website, they’d know that giving my product away isn’t a part of my business model.

 The clients that I’ve pursued and the companies that have approached me with respect and a mutually beneficial deal?
 Harder to find, but also several.

 This just hurts my heart.
 If we don’t pay for the artists we so desperately want/need for our businesses to thrive, then we’ll lose our artists.